i2p/i2p.i2p/debian-alt/README.txt

 Built file compatibility:
-trusty may be copied to vivid. trusty may be used for jessie without libjetty9-java from backports. xenial may be copied to yakkety, zesty.
+trusty may be copied to vivid. trusty may be used for jessie without libjetty9-java from backports. xenial may be copied to yakkety, zesty bionic may be copied to cosmic

 Not maintained:
 wheezy files are not maintained.
 Use the precise files instead.